Screencaps

 Kiss With History:

+Al tells Sam he must change history with a kind of global significance instead of just small personal fixes like he normally does.
+He must try and prevent a U2 mission from going ahead which launches the U.S. into the cold war.
 The U-2 spy plane, flown by Francis Gary Powers, was flown over the Soviet Union on May 1, 1960, and subsequently shot down.
-Theoretically, Sam could have stopped the incident by telling his wife, Dianne MacBride, to get her father (Ohio Senator, Max Brown) to convince Eisenhower to call off the mission.
+Theoretically, Sam could have stopped the incident by telling his wife, Diane MacBride, to get her father (Ohio Senator, Max Brown) to convince Eisenhower to call off the mission.
 Whether it could have been achieved in practice is another matter.
 For the record, the two Senators from Ohio in 1960 were Stephen M. Young and Frank J. Lausche, both Democrats, whereas Eisenhower was a Republican President.

 As Al is appearing before the Senate Committee, one of the Senators jokes that, given the size of the Project's budget, Sam should have been able to accomplish something more substantial like "altering the results of the last Presidential election".
 At the time of the episode's transmission in 1990, the last Presidential election was the 1988 contest in which George H. W Bush defeated Michael Dukakis.
 However, since the episode is set in 1995, the last Presidential election would have been in 1992, when Bill Clinton beat George H. W Bush.
 By inference, the Senator making the joke, an African-American male, must have been a Republican.
 In the real world, the only African-American senator at the time was Carol Moseley Braun, a female Democrat.
 Source